slow periods in busienss

 Faster cash flow!

 Businesses that want to expedite payment of accounts receivable invoices can turn to a receivables factoring company.
-Instead of waiting on customer payments, they can factor a customer invoice on the same day it is generated and receive and advance of up to 95 percent of the face amount of the invoice right away.
+Instead of waiting on customer payments, they can factor a customer invoice on the same day it is generated and receive an advance of up to 95 percent of the face amount of the invoice right away.

 Advance rates may be even higher, and factoring fees even lower for larger invoices or for companies who factor on a regular basis and receive a volume discount.